rte-france/grid2viz/docs/views/simulation.rst

 - A manual configuration through a set of radio buttons and dropdowns that allow to select a specific object and a specific action to apply on.
 Such actions add up with the Add button.
 - An assisted action configuration through an assistant pluggin:
- - Right now, only the expert system `ExpertOp4Grid <https://github.com/marota/ExpertOp4Grid>`_ can be used
+ - Right now, only the expert system `ExpertOp4Grid <https://github.com/marota/ExpertOp4Grid>`_ is provided with the application.
+An interface is exposed to implement other pluggins.

 Compare
 -------